cssimms/tictactactics/README.md

 ### Last Thoughts

 The initial build for this project took place over 13 days at the end of my term at App Academy.
-Over the course of the week and a half I put in approxia
+Over the course of the week and a half I put about 130 hours into the project.
+It was quite a rush, as you can see from the green squares on my GitHub account :)

 ### Future Goals
 I had so many ideas for this app, and hope to get to these features in the future.